xizon/funda-ui/packages/TagInput/README.md

 | `onFocus` | function  | - | Call a function when an form field gets focus.
 It returns only one callback value which is the Control Event (**Event**) |

+> Note: Enter or space to add an element

 It accepts all props which this control support.